Guides Training Equipment Wrist Wraps

 These are the wrist wraps I have designed – and why they have certain key features.
 They’re perfect for weightlifting, powerlifting, fitness, and even bodybuilding or normal strength training.

-These are the Warm Body Cold Mind wrist wraps for more mobility around the joint and better control on the intensity of the wrap.
+These are the Warm Body Cold Mind wrist wraps for more stability in the joint and better control on the intensity of the wrap.
 The material is thinner than in some other wraps to provide more range of motion in the wrist.

 To make sure they are still secure, we use a tie so that you can customise the tightness around the wrist.